UConn Huskies men's basketball: Burr Carlson era (1967–1969)

 After Shabel's departure, UConn offered the head coaching job to Larry Brown, then a young assistant coach at North Carolina.
 Brown declined, saying he felt he was too "young" to take a head coaching position.

 The job ultimately went to Burr Carlson, a former player and an assistant under Shabel.
-Carlson led UConn to back-to-back losing seasons for the first time in over 30 years and was fired.
+Carlson led UConn to back-to-back losing seasons for the first time in over 30 years and resigned.